dgaydukov/cert-aws/sa/files/sa.md

 * they both use sql-like query language: athena - pure sql, LI - custom sql-like query language You can also open one log group => click `Search All` in the top right => specify time range + keyword and search all log streams for specified time range.
 In the end both search all & logs insights works the same (both can search through all log streams within specified range).
 Logs insights goes even deeper and allows you to search across up to 20 LG at the same time (search all - only within single LG).
-You can use console/cli to achive this:
+You can use console/cli to achieve this:
 * Logs insights - run query with `start-query` and get queryId => `get-query-results` - to get executed results by queryId (query runs up to 15 min, if it take longer it discarded)
 * Search All - run `filter-log-events`, supply LG, list of log streams (by default all log streams within log group), time range, filter pattern
+So if you want to search you have 3 options:
+* s3 + athena (paid)
+* cw logs + logs insight (same price as athena query)
-There are several tricks you can do with CW Logs:
+* cw search logs - free.
+So if you want most easiest & cost-effective solution - use this one There are several tricks you can do with CW Logs:
 * create metric using metric filter - for example fire alarm when app throw 3 times `NullPointerException`
 * export logs into s3 (kms-encrypted destination bucket is not supported)